freddybihozagara/interactivemapgame/README.md

 The paper.js API and reference material can be found here http://paperjs.org/reference/global/

 Open index file with your web browser (chrome, firefox, IE) to view your work!

+Attention: This project is still in development.
+For immediate support, email us at support@imenasoftware.com